Try the new Manage Groups experience

 - If you have selected Auto-Enroll New Users, students are automatically distributed in the remaining groups.

-- If groups are set up for manual enrollment, you must add students to the remaining groups using the Enroll Users page.
+- If groups are set up for manual enrollment, you must add students to the remaining groups using the Enroll Users or Manage Members page.

 - Group discussions remain available for reference.
-You can delete them in the Discussions tool.
+You can delete them from the Discussions tool.

 - Group assignment folders and the files they contain are deleted.